Thank you for participating! See you in 2024!

-The City of Ontario is proud to continue its sponsorship of the Annual 5K Reindeer Run and Rudolph’s Dash Fun Run.
+The City of Ontario is proud to continue its sponsorship of the Annual 5K Reindeer Run and Rudolph's Dash Fun Run.
 The race continues to evolve into a community and family event with over 4,000 participants and growing!
-The City of Ontario has joined efforts with the Ontario-Montclair Promise Scholars, an award winning program designed to assist Ontario-Montclair youth by helping them prepare for their journey towards a college education.
+The City of Ontario has joined efforts with the Ontario-Montclair Promise Scholars, an award-winning program designed to assist Ontario-Montclair youth by helping them prepare for their journey toward a college education.

-All proceeds from the race will be donated to their program and the City's Empowerment Scholarship, which gives Ontario community members from low-income backgrounds the opportunity to participate in recreation activities, classes, and programs that will enrich their lives.
+All proceeds from the race will be donated to their program and the City's Empowerment Scholarship, which allows Ontario community members from low-income backgrounds to participate in recreation activities, classes, and programs that will enrich their lives.
 The City is committed to providing a safe, healthy environment for all our community members to thrive.

-The family-friendly Rudolph’s Dash Fun Run will begin at the Start/Finish line of the 5K Reindeer Run.
+The family-friendly Rudolph’s Dash begins at the Start/Finish line of the 5K Reindeer Run.
 Kids can run or walk this shorter course, or families may participate together.
-Rudolph’s Dash Fun Run is geared for younger superheroes, super moms or dads with their strollers, or anyone who wants to join the race on a smaller scale!
-After the race, spend time with us in our Rudolph’s Roundup area, where you can visit local businesses and race sponsors or have the kids participate in exercise activities and craft booths.
-There will be plenty of activities for the whole family!
+Rudolph’s Dash is geared toward younger participants, families with strollers, or anyone who wants to join the race!
+Join us after the race at Rudolph's Roundup Area, where kids can participate in exercise activities and craft booths!

 Join the fun!